eleree/tinyjvm/README.md

 # tinyjvm
-a copy jvm as jvm.og
+a copy jvm as jvm.go